 Maxine Rose Schur is an award-winning author of books for young people.
 As the recipient of the Joan G. Sugarman Award, she was the Baker-Nord Guest Lecturer on Writing for Children to the Humanities faculty at Case Western Reserve University.
 Her evocative rendering of daily life in an Ethiopian village, Day of Delight, won the 1994 Parent’s Choice Award and was read by Gregory Hines on National Public Radio and recorded on CD.
 Its sequel, When I Left My Village, won her the first of her two Sydney Taylor Awards for most outstanding contribution to Jewish Children’s Literature.
-Her latest book, Marielle in Paris, tells of the brave adventure of a fashion designer mouse.
+Her latest picture book, Brave with Beauty, tells the story of the 14th century Queen Goharshad.